Segmentation fault: Overview

 A segmentation fault occurs when a program attempts to access a memory location that it is not allowed to access, or attempts to access a memory location in a way that is not allowed (for example, attempting to write to a read-only location, or to overwrite part of the operating system).

 The term "segmentation" has various uses in computing; in the context of "segmentation fault", it refers to the address space of a program.
 With memory protection, only the program's own address space is readable, and of this, only the stack and the read/write portion of the data segment of a program are writable, while read-only data allocated in the const segment and the code segment are not writable.
-Thus attempting to read outside of the program's address space, or writing to a read-only segment of the address space, results in a segmentation fault, hence the name.
+Thus attempting to read outside of the program's address space, or writing to a read-only segment of the address space, violates the program's segmentation, hence the name.

 On systems using hardware memory segmentation to provide virtual memory, a segmentation fault occurs when the hardware detects an attempt to refer to a non-existent segment, or to refer to a location outside the bounds of a segment, or to refer to a location in a fashion not allowed by the permissions granted for that segment.
 On systems using only paging, an invalid page fault generally leads to a segmentation fault, and segmentation faults and page faults are both faults raised by the virtual memory management system.
 Segmentation faults can also occur independently of page faults: illegal access to a valid page is a segmentation fault, but not an invalid page fault, and segmentation faults can occur in the middle of a page (hence no page fault), for example in a buffer overflow that stays within a page but illegally overwrites memory.

 At the hardware level, the fault is initially raised by the memory management unit (MMU) on illegal access (if the referenced memory exists), as part of its memory protection feature, or an invalid page fault (if the referenced memory does not exist).
 If the problem is not an invalid logical address but instead an invalid physical address, a bus error is raised instead, though these are not always distinguished.

 At the operating system level, this fault is caught and a signal is passed on to the offending process, activating the process's handler for that signal.
 Different operating systems have different signal names to indicate that a segmentation fault has occurred.
 On Unix-like operating systems, a signal called SIGSEGV (abbreviated from segmentation violation) is sent to the offending process.
 On Microsoft Windows, the offending process receives a STATUS_ACCESS_VIOLATION exception.